 Since streamlining their process through a CRM, applications to the institution have increased dramatically by 62%.
 Processing time has been cut by 20% – a win all around.

 The few institutions that aren’t using CRMs yet are likely to be relying on archaic or simple software systems, like Excel spreadsheets.
 Although these methods are useful, they are not sufficient.
 The best CRM software goes far beyond these capabilities.

 Unlike spreadsheets, a CRM system has been expertly designed to manage student leads and relationships by tracking communication and commentary relating to an individual.
 This makes it easy to share information and collaborate on projects and action tasks.

 Modern CRMs for higher education also provide new tools for universities to utilize ‘big data’ to gain more insight into the behavior of applicants, students, alumni, and donors.
 Analytics tools make student, parent, and donor relations more efficient.

-Top benefits of using a CRM for higher education
+Top Benefits of Using a CRM for Higher Education

 When it comes to selecting the right CRM, it helps to keep the following benefits in mind.
 It might also be helpful to order them in terms of priority and need for your specific organization.